modelbcompany/DMNG-0008P/docs/CONTRIBUTING.md

 applicable, create a unit test to reproduce the error.
 Make sure to label your pr as "bug" and "help wanted."

+If you're ready to have your changes reviewed, make sure your code is well documented and run `yarn formatlint` to check your files for formatting and linting errors.

 ### Submit for Review

 - Use [**this template**](./pull_request_template.md)
 - Label your pull request as `pull request` and `needs review`
 - Prefix your pull request title with `PR -`
 - Assign the task to yourself and the appropriate reviewer